Treating Chronic Pain with PEMF

-Note: You can listen to this article while reading by clicking the play button (left) and then scrolling through.
+Note: You can listen to this article while reading by clicking the play button (left) and then scrolling through it.

-Pain can be treated with PEMF by blocking the messages transmitted to the brain through the nervous system.
-Natural endorphins can be produced which block message transmission.
+PEMF treats pain by blocking the messages transmitted to the brain through the nervous system.
+Natural endorphins are produced to block message transmission.
 Oxygenation can help with neuropathic pain.
-Inflammation can be reduced in both tissue and nerves decreasing pain.
-This article discusses the way pain works in the body and the ways in which pain can be treated with PEMF.
+Inflammation is reduced in both tissue and nerves, decreasing pain.
+This article discusses how pain works in the body and how pain can be treated with PEMF.

 The Mechanics of Sensations

 The human body has a communication system which connects to the brain.
-The brain works like a supercomputer receiving and transmitting messages through a network comprised of nerves cells.
+The brain works like a supercomputer receiving and transmitting messages through a network of nerve cells.

 The nerve cells are called neurons.
-The neurons have a nucleolus at the center which are connected to dendrites and axons – like a wiring mechanism of the nerves.
-The dendrites convey messages into the nucleolus, they are the input wires.
-The axons convey messages away from the nucleolus, they are the output wires.
+The neurons have a nucleolus at the centre, which are connected to dendrites and axons – like a wiring mechanism of the nerves.
+The dendrites convey messages into the nucleolus; they are the input wires.
+The axons convey messages away from the nucleolus; they are the output wires.

 According to medical wisdom, neurons cannot regenerate, but damaged axons can.

-There are two basic networks of nerve cells:
+There are two primary networks of nerve cells: